LiberTEM/LiberTEM/docs/source/gsoc.rst

 Why LiberTEM
 --------------

 `LiberTEM <.>`_ is an open source platform for high-throughput distributed processing of pixelated scanning transmission electron microscopy (STEM) data.
 It is created to deal with the terabytes of data that modern high-speed high-resolution detectors for electron microscopy can produce.
-Our `architecture <architecture.html>`_ page describes in more detail how exactly it works.
+Our :doc:`architecture` page describes in more detail how exactly it works.

 ..  figure:: ./images/Principle.png
     :scale: 50%